msamin-25/my-portfolio/README.md

 # 💻 Personal Portfolio Website

 A responsive and modern **personal portfolio website** built with **HTML, CSS, and JavaScript** to showcase my skills, projects, and resume as a Computer Science student at the University of Waterloo.
+The updated version is coming soon.

 🌐 **Live Demo:** [Click here](https://msamin-25.github.io/my-portfolio/)